UnderDogg/gamersportal-backup-march/readme.md

 - php artisan db:migrate

 ## Changes
-illuminate/html needed to be replaced
+illuminate/html needed to be replaced by laravelcollective/html needed to add doctrine/dbal to rename columns / tables